THE BUTTERFLY GARDEN

 PROJECT BACKGROUND

-This very low-budget design-build project was completed in 2012 with plants grown in our nursery.
-The original exhibit facility included a 10,000-sf mesh enclosure hosting exotic butterflies, shipped as chrysalises mainly from Asia and completing their life cycle in the exhibit as adults.
-We convinced the client to complement the exhibit with a garden outside meant to attract local butterflies and hummingbirds.
-Both native birds and butterflies are in decline on the islands, primarily due to lack of food and shelter, caused by landscape degradation, pesticide use, and urbanization.
+This low-budget design-build project, completed in 2012 with plants grown in our own nursery, began with a 10,000-sf mesh enclosure housing exotic butterflies imported as chrysalises from Asia and completing their life cycle on site.
+To expand its ecological and educational value, we proposed an outdoor garden designed to attract native butterflies and hummingbirds, both of which are in decline across the islands due to habitat loss, pesticide use, and urbanization.

 THE SITE IN TIME